echronos/echronos/components/blocking-mutex/docs.md

 This API is guaranteed to return only after the calling task has transitioned successfully the mutex from the *available* into the *acquired* state.

 This implies that a task cannot successfully acquire the same mutex twice without releasing it in between.
-Attempting to do so effectively blocks the calling task indefinitely, and will trigger an API assertion error if the [`api_asserts`] configuration item is enabled.
+Attempting to do so effectively blocks the calling task indefinitely.

 [[#timeouts]]